Oh quinoa, my first ‘superfood’ love.

 Grate lemon for 1tsp lemon zest and add to 2 tsp lemon juice.
 Microwave lemon mixture with 1 1/2 cups water (or boil).

-Pour boil over the quinoa, cover with a double layer of foil and bake until tender and no liquid remains (at 450 degrees).
+Pour boiling water over the quinoa, cover with a double layer of foil and bake until tender and no liquid remains (at 450 degrees for about 25 min).

 While quinoa is baking, core and finely chop tomatoes.